release-flow/keep-a-changelog-action/README.md

 # Keep a Changelog Action

-A GitHub Action that applies various commands to changelogs that adhere to [keep-a-changelog](https://keepachangelog.com/en/1.0.0/) and [Semantic Versioning](https://semver.org/) conventions.
+A GitHub Action that performs various operations on changelogs that adhere to [keep-a-changelog](https://keepachangelog.com/en/1.0.0/) and [Semantic Versioning](https://semver.org/) conventions.

 ## Commands